 The interior of the 3000GT always reminded me of a fighter jet, with its various dials and button placed all over the cockpit.
 My favorite were the 3 dials that sit on top of the central dash.
 Long before the real estate was taken up by large screens, some manufactures put secondary dials in the center stack for a quick glance (a Japanese knock-off of Ferrari, but still cool).

 You can go about this a few ways.
 Zoom out and take an aperture of 6.5 – 9 to keep everything in focus, or do what I did here and shot more open.
 It’s not necessary to see all 3 dials – once you see the first, you understand what the other two are.
 Make sure they are on for a nice glow.

-You’re shooting a car and you’ve picked a good spot, so you’ve already got some interesting scenery for your interior work to view outside the windows.
+You’ve already got some interesting scenery for your interior work to view outside the windows.
 Here I chose to use an aperture of 5.6 so that things like the passenger door fall out of focus and your eye goes to the center.
-Position the car as needed to get that flair if you like, and get yourself low to shoot up a bit.
+Position the car as needed to get that flair if you like, and get yourself low to shoot up.
 An interior shot should invite you in and help answer the question “what is it like to drive this car?”

 Always remember to experiment and have fun!
 Enjoy the process of getting to know the car.